 Overall, Cargo is performing well under the Port's relatively new operator partnership with Pasha Automotive.
 However, when staff developed the FY 2016-17 and FY 2017-18 biennial budget, the draft agreement with Pasha stipulated that the Port would receive gross revenue and then distribute Pasha's share.
-Subsequently, the executed agreement stipulated the opposite, resulting in much lower gross revenues to the Port.
+Subsequently, the executed agreement stipulated the opposite, resulting in much lower net revenues to the Port.
 While this change also resulted in significantly lower expenditures in the form of operator payments, the impact to revenues accounts for most of the "loss" seen in the budget.
 Additionally, auto volume through the facility has been lower than originally projected.

 Taking these factors into account, the budget reduces Cargo revenues by \$1.7 million (20.1%) from FY 2017-18 to FY 2018-19, with increases of \$0.2 million (3%) between FY 2018-19 and 2019-20 as auto volumes grow.
+Overall this change accounts for 24% of the Port's total revenue reduction over the two-year period.